You’re thinking about summertime. The sun is bright. The grass is green. The air is warm.

 All modular outdoor kits are considered prefabs… but not all prefabs are considered modular.

-The difference between these and general prefab kits is that modular kits are made of smaller parts that are put together in your yard… like building blocks.
+The difference between these and general prefab kits is that modular kits such as New Age outdoor kitchens are made of smaller parts that are put together in your yard… like building blocks.

 This means that you don’t need any heavy machinery because the factory-made parts can be taken into your yard individually and set up on site.

 You’ll be putting these together yourself once it arrives.
 You can arrange the units to create the layout you want!